ICT-Infer/DDU/README.md

 make upgrade
 ```

-NOTE: In case you wish to upgrade an install using a freshly cloned
+NOTE: In case you wish to upgrade an install using a freshly cloned copy
-copy (or in any other situation in which you don't have the `installed`
+or cleaned version of this repository (or in any other situation in which
-file created by the installation procedure), create config file as noted
+you don't have the `installed` file created by the installation procedure),
-above if necessary and then run `./scripts/unpack_installed.py` and then
+create config file as noted above if necessary and then run
-run `./scripts/diffassist_verify.py`.
+`./scripts/unpack_installed.py` and then run `./scripts/diffassist_verify.py`.